 From what we can salvage from records, it is noted that Ferran often found himself left out of important decisions made by the Three, most notably with regard to a powerful ritual that Ferran was opposed to.
-Subsequently in order to get his revenge for their betrayal of his trust, Ferran taught his newly acquired apprentice the ways of Alaiedon, something Ferran had been taught himself, inside the ancient school founded on the legacy of Alaiedon.
+Subsequently, in order to get his revenge for their betrayal of his trust, Ferran taught his newly acquired apprentice the ways of Alaiedon, something Ferran had been taught himself, inside the ancient school founded on the legacy of Alaiedon.
 This act proved to be the beginning model of what the Obelisk Order would be founded on.
-After years of preparation, Ferran slew Tiamat in the midst of a powerful ritual that a spiraled out of control as a result.
-The devastation was unimaginable within the Antei system, with only rock and char remaining on the surface of the originating planet.
+After years of preparation, Ferran slew Tiamat in the midst of a powerful ritual that spiraled out of control as a result.
+The devastation within the Antei system was unimaginable, with only rock and char remaining on the surface of the originating planet.

 After the Obelisk was cemented as an Order within the Brotherhood, one warrior was chosen among them by the Grand Master as their High Commander.
 This role served as a direct link between the rank and file of the Order and the Dark Council of the Brotherhood.
 These warriors were often the greatest that the Obelisk Order had to offer in terms of fighting and tactical prowess.